matthewnitschke/Kavie/README.md

       return false
     }
   },
-  // a (optional) message that can be displayed to the user if validation fails
+  // an (optional) message that can be displayed to the user if validation fails
   message: "Your text is not isYea {propVal}"
 }
 ```